 Access to nature promotes good physical and mental health, improves well-being, and encourages people to take exercise.
 Indeed, these benefits increase as the number and diversity of plant and animal species rises.
-In Oxfordshire, NHS Forest creates green spaces on NHS sites and promotes walking trails to get people active.
+In Oxfordshire, NHS Forest creates green spaces on NHS sites and promotes Green Health Routes to get people active.
 Initiatives like Green Gyms and Logs for Labour encourage volunteers to take on conservation tasks, while improving their health and well-being.

 Download the Settlements pages from State of Nature in Oxfordshire 2017 for more information about our urban wildlife